 That’s not good enough – Chapel Hill needs to remove the coal ash to safe, lined storage away from our public greenway, our groundwater, and our creek!

-Cleanup success story!
-"Arsenic levels decline in pollution tests at LR coal plant," Sammy Fretwell, The State (SC)
+Cleanup success story in South Carolina: "Arsenic levels decline in pollution tests at LR coal plant," Sammy Fretwell, The State (SC)